EndPointCorp/end-point-blog/2019/01/08/speech-recognition-with-tensorflow.html.md

         '',
         name='id2char'
     )

     return table.lookup(codes)
 ```

-#### Log-Mel Spectrogram layer
+##### Log-Mel Spectrogram layer

 Another piece we need is a way to turn raw audio signals into the log-Mel spectrograms.
 The idea, again, is to push it into the network graph.
-This way it's going to work way faster on GPU's and also the model's API is going to be much simpler.
+This way it’s going to work way faster on GPUs and also the model’s API is going to be much simpler.

-In the following unit test, we're testing our custom TensorFlow layer against values coming from known-to-be-valid librosa:
+In the following unit test, we’re testing our custom TensorFlow layer against values coming from known-​to-​be-​valid librosa:

 ```python
 @given(